MarisaKirisame/MemoryBalancerAE/StepByStep.md

 below describe the tweak needed to run each eval.

-note: running webi take ~3hours, and webii/webiii take ~15 hours.
+note: running webi take ~3hours, and webii/webiii take ~15 hours. jetstream is ~15minutes.

+result: you should roughly see that webi/webii/webiii save ~10% memory, and webii/webiii have a bigger saving then webi. you should also see a slight time/memory saving for jetstream. you can also click around at the web page generated to see if stuff is internally valid.